glycerine/spin_paxos/README.md

 extensive metaphor for a Greek parliament, makes it hard to follow.
 Lamport even dressed up as Indiana Jones for his lectures on it, back in the day, he tells us.
-We computer scientists can _really_ dig our metaphors.
+We humans can _really_ dig our metaphors.
 Maybe a bit too much, at times.

 This is the widely acknowledged reason for the idea that Paxos is